famiclone6502/DIY_Datalink_Adapter/README.md

 # DIY Datalink Adapter
 <img src="DIY_Datalink_photo.png" width="476"><br>
 This is a working Arduino Uno based replacement for the Notebook Adapter kit.<br>
-It's compatible with the original software, and eliminates the need for a CRT monitor.<br>
+It's compatible with the original software (and PC hardware), while eliminating the need for a CRT monitor.<br>
+It even works with a virtual machine, but you still need a USB to serial adapter (or a DB9 port on your PC).
+Right now, directly using the Arduino USB for serial communication won't work.<br>

 ## Requirements
--  Arduino Uno
+-  Arduino Uno (this should be compatible with other Arduino boards or similar microcontrollers, but it's only been tested on an Uno R3)
--  Arduino software to upload to an Arduino Uno
+-  Arduino software to upload the .ino file to an Arduino Uno
 -  Software libraries for Arduino (see below)
 -  RS232 TTL hat (I used Anmbest MAX3232 3.3V to 5V DB9 Male RS232 on Amazon)
 -  Red LED (with 1k resistor on GND between LED's ground wire)
 -  4 short wires with Dupont connectors that are male on one end, female on the other
 -  Null modem cable to connect TTL adapter to PC
--  Windows 9x PC or virtual machine with serial port and Timex Datalink software installed (verified with 2.1d)
+-  Windows 9x PC or virtual machine with serial port and Timex Datalink software installed (verified with 2.1d).
+Win3.x may also work.
 -  Timex Datalink watch (tested with Datalink 150)
+-  <b>Optional</b>: USB to serial adapter for use with a virtual machine.

 ## Libraries Used
 This currently requires three Arduino libraries, add them with the Library Manager in the Arduino software.